CompanyMood/api-documentation/source/includes/_users.md

 current_tracking_time                               | The next tracking time when the user should be presented with the mood tracking form. weekly_status_notification_active                   | Will the user receive a weekly status report per mail?
-(Attribute is not present for users without a report role) auth_token                                          | Auth token for users session, use this for further authorization on endpoints
+(Attribute is not present for users without a report role) auth_token                                          | Auth token for users session, use this for further authorization on endpoints external_uid                                        | External UID - After setting, it can also be used as ID in Post /users and PUT /users/:id personnel_number                                    | The personnel number of the employee

 ## Get users statistics